greerinns/earthquakes-leaflet/README.md

 - Finally, it calls the createMap function with a layer group created from the eqMarkers array.

 ## Data Source
 The earthquake data is retrieved from the USGS Earthquake Catalog API (https://earthquake.usgs.gov).
-The code performs an API call to retrieve the earthquake data in GeoJSON format.
+We perform an API call to retrieve the earthquake data in GeoJSON format.